-Amounts that do not form part of management Accounts - These are items that are not reported as part of management accounts as they are assessed as being non-controllable.
+Amounts not reported to Management for decision making - These are items that are not reported as part of management accounts as they are assessed as being non-controllable.
 They mainly consist of income and expenditure associated with charging out overheads internally (recharges) and costs associated with the value of assets (e.g. depreciation, impairments etc.).

-Amounts not included in the I&E - These amounts are those that are reported as part of the Movement in Reserves Account and those that are reported below the Cost of Services line in the Comprehensive Income and Expenditure Account.
+Amounts not included in the I&E - These amounts are those that are reported as part of the Movement in Reserves Account and those that are reported below the Cost of Services line in the Comprehensive Income and Expenditure Statement.

-Corporate Amounts - These are the amounts that are reported below the Cost of Services Line on the Comprehensive Income and Expenditure Account.
-They mainly consist of levies, non-ringfenced or capital grants, Council Tax and Business Rates income
+Corporate Amounts - These are the amounts that are reported below the Cost of Services line on the Comprehensive Income and Expenditure Statement.
+They mainly consist of levies, non-ring-fenced or capital grants, Council Tax and Business Rates income.